Osiris-Team/Remote-Desktop/README.md

 - Laggy, CPU intensive screen recording with high memory usage.
 - Dropdown menu with stats.
 - Basic authentication.
+- Probably has the simplest installation steps in the industry.

 ## Todo
 - Fix above.